 A Snapshot of Client Patterns:

 Clients often praise Ignite for being proactive, knowledgeable, and organized — with strong reporting habits and solid project management.
 Many reviews point to meaningful improvements in traffic, rankings, and conversions, especially when Ignite is managing SEO and paid media alongside the website work.
+A smaller set of feedback mentions occasional communication gaps or team turnover, which can affect continuity.
+In most cases, though, clients note that transitions are handled and performance remains steady.

 Our Take